- Contact information

 View the results of the elk reintroduction survey .

 Wisconsin has a small and slowly growing herd of wild elk (approx. 180 elk) living in the Clam Lake area of Ashland County.
 They were reintroduced as part of a University of Wisconsin - Stevens Point study in 1995 with a starting population of 25 elk from one wild source herd in Michigan.
 At that time plans were also made, but never carried out, to reintroduce elk to the Black River State Forest near Black River Falls of west central Wisconsin (Jackson County).
-The DNR and their partners are proposing plans that contain several changes to Wisconsin's current elk management plan that would accomplish the following.
+The DNR recently wrote a new elk management plan that contains several changes to Wisconsin's current plan which includes the following.

 - Increase the size of the current Clam Lake elk range to include more and better habitat.

-- Allow the importation of at least 200 wild elk to add to the existing Clam Lake herd with a long-term population goal of 1,400 elk.
+- Allow the importation of wild elk to add to the existing Clam Lake herd with a long-term population goal of 1,400 elk.

 - Allow importation of at least 75 wild elk to establish a new elk herd in the Black River State Forest with a long-term population goal of 390 elk.